FAQs

 MammothMarch & Covid-19

-With (almost) all restrictions lifted, we still make sure everyone feels safe and comfortable during their time spent at MammothMarch.
+We still make sure everyone feels safe and comfortable during their time spent at MammothMarch.
 While the nature of our event is being spread out in small groups to enjoy the outdoors, there are little to no changes to expected in case the situation worsens.
 If it does, we've got you covered so you don't have to cancel your long-awaited hiking adventure.

 More Questions?